joncursi/cheddur-whitepaper/whitepaper.md

 # Cheddur 2.0

-To align the interests of review writers, review readers, cryptocurrency development teams, and the Cheddur team, Cheddur tokens (CHDR) will be introduced in version 2.0 of the platform.
+To align the interests of cryptocurrency beginners, experts, crypto companies, and the Cheddur team, Cheddur tokens (CHDR) will be introduced in version 2.0 of the platform.
 The purpose of this token system is to:

 * Establish a reputation system to delegate user influence in the network.
 * Determine the subjective quality of each user-generated review using the